• Skip to primary navigation

 by Rebecca A. Young

-A parent’s child is eligible for special education as a student with autism.
-Concerned about Student’s education, the parents, through their attorney, requested the Student’s educational records from the District.
-However, the District only produced some of the records.
+In this case, the parents’ child (“Student”) is eligible for special education as a student with autism.
+Concerned about Student’s education, the parents, through their attorney, requested Student’s educational records from the School District.
+However, the School District only produced some of the records.

-The parents filed a due process complaint against the District, alleging that the District (1) failed to perform an adequate evaluation of Student and (2) failed to provide them with all of Student’s educational records.
+The parents filed a due process complaint against the School District, alleging that it failed to (1) perform an adequate evaluation of Student and (2) provide the parents with all of Student’s educational records.

 IDEA Provision

-The Court highlighted the IDEA provision that grants parents the right to review all records relating to their child.
-Access to records ensures the parents’ ability to fully participate in discussions and determine whether the student’s needs are met.
-Thus, a denial of access to records constitutes a procedural violation of the statute.
+The Court highlighted the IDEA provision that grants the “parents of a child with a disability” the right “to examine all records relating to [their] child . . . with respect to the identification, evaluation, and educational placement of the child, and the provision of a free appropriate public education to such child.”
+Access to such records ensures parents’ ability to fully participate in discussions and determine whether their student’s needs are met.
+Therefore, a denial of access to such records constitutes a procedural violation of the statute.

 Like the IDEA, Section 504 provides parents with the right to access their child’s educational records.
 However, the Court concluded that only regulations that address an individual’s rights create a cause of action.
-The regulation that creates the obligation to provide access to records is directed toward the entity’s policies and procedures and does not address individual instances of discrimination.
+Under Section 504, the regulation that creates the obligation to provide access to records is directed toward the entity’s policies and procedures and does not address individual instances of discrimination.
 Therefore, parents cannot pursue a cause of action premised solely on an alleged denial of access to records under Section 504.

 Bottom Line For Schools

 This decision emphasizes that school districts must be cognizant of and comply with the rights of parents and guardians to access their students’ educational records under the IDEA.
-The decision allows parents to file a due process complaint based solely on a denial of access to records – although they still will bear the burden to establish a denial of FAPE.
+Per the Amended Memorandum, parents may file a due process complaint based solely on a denial of access to records when they believe this has impeded their ability to participate in the decision making process regarding their child’s educational program.

 School Law Bullets are a publication of the KingSpry Education Law Practice Group.
 They are meant to be informational and do not constitute legal advice.
 If your school has a question, please consult your local legal counsel or one of the Special Education attorneys at KingSpry.